 How to Write a Top-Notch College Admissions Essay

 Many colleges, like Dallas Baptist University, don't require a college admissions essay with an application.
-However, a college admissions essay allows you to reveal your personality and character and may be required for admissions to some universities and for certain scholarships.
+However, a college admissions essay allows you to reveal your personality and character, and it may also be required for admission to some universities and for certain scholarships.

 You can review admissions essay examples to practice and perfect what you want to say.
 You might also consider asking a high school teacher or counselor for admissions essay help.